GMarcell/quicksort_comparison/README.md

 |10000      |23.721832 s|39.074071 s|27.364098 s|38.899388 s|32.26484725 s|

 ## Explanation and Comparison
 The above data might differ as it is different time process using one machine and another.
 After test is done, we would like to see the data compared in a graph from the average time of each sample as below.
-With the orange line as parallel
+With the orange line as parallel quicksort while blue line as sequential quicksort.

 ### Singular Quicksort vs Parallel Quicksort Time Comparison